nharren/ExtendedDateTimeFormat/README.md

 - ExtendedDateTimeInterval: Two dates separated by '/'.
 - ExtendedDateTimeCollection: Multiple dates between '{' and '}'
 - ExtendedDateTimePossibilityCollection: A collection of possible dates between '[' and ']'.
+Masked precision (dates with 'x') is converted to this type.
 - ExtendedDateTime: A datetime.
-- PartialExtendedDateTime: A datetime utilizing masked precision ('x') or unspecification ('u').
+- UnspecifiedExtendedDateTime: A datetime which is partly unspecified (contains 'u' in date).

 #### Serializing